-Bring the ocean to your classroom and inspire your students, while meeting national and state content standards in science, math and language arts.
+Bring the ocean to your classroom and inspire your students while meeting the state's educational goals.
+Our programs apply scientific practices of the Next Generation Science Standards while following the Framework for K-12 Science Education and supports NOAA’s Ocean Literacy Principles.
 Camp SEA Lab offers a variety of opportunities to keep you and your students excited about the ocean!

 Camp SEA Lab hosts a marine science themed outdoor school during the school year for grades 3-8.
 Both day (grades 3-8) and residential programs (grades 5-8) are available that expose students to a multitude of marine ecosystems, community building and stewardship.